Dailybreak

 Dallas, Texas, USA

-Believe it or not, the Dallas/Fort Worth airport is even larger than New York’s Manhattan and home to the world’s largest parking lot.
+Believe it or not, the Dallas Fort Worth airport is even larger than New York’s Manhattan, and is home to the world’s largest parking lot.

 Kansas City, Missouri, USA